statengeneraal/laws-markdown/README.md

 " target="_blank"><img src="https://img.youtube.com/vi/CEN4XNth61o/0.jpg"
 alt="Clay Shirky: How the Internet will (one day) transform government" width="240" height="180" border="10" /></a>
 </center>
+*Figure 2.* A video about why this project is worthwhile

 How do I use this?
 ------------------